 Target Audience

 The target audience consists primarily of residents in the Greater Vancouver District.
 Since our business specializes in pastries and dessert items, we seek customers who prefer sweeter foods.
-Catering and delivery are available which allows our company to serve the Greater Vancouver District.
+Catering is available which allows our company to serve the Greater Vancouver District.
 There are also gluten-free, allergy-free, and organic products available for customers who have preferences and dietary restrictions.

 Content of Website

 The content of our website will consist largely of graphical elements and short textual descriptions of our products.
-We will also be including, but not limited to: a homepage, a menu list of our products, philosophy and a history about our company, testimonials, contact information, and a form for online membership registration.
+We will also be including, but not limited to: a homepage, a products page, philosophy and a history about our company, testimonials, contact information, and a form for online membership registration.
 Visual content will be minimalistic in order to maximize the visual appeal of the website.

 Website Success Factors

 The success of our website will largely depend on the user’s experience.
 Firstly, the website and its products must be visually appealing.
 Presentation is key since first impressions will determine whether a customer will continue browsing.
 With a minimalistic design, users will not be overwhelmed by an abundance of information and can simply enjoy the overall experience.
 Customers are also likely to browse through our website similar to a menu so products must be eye-catching and visually appetizing.
 Secondly, the information should be clear and concise because our design choice limits the amount of space allocated to written sections.
 Lastly, the website must be intuitive.
 It must be functional across all platforms and the ease of access should be simple and effortless.
-All users should be able to purchase products within the fewest number of clicks.
+All users should be able to purchase our products in approximately two to three clicks.

 Critique and Comparison